drcereceres/UpStream/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= UNRELEASED =

+Fixed:
+* Fixed comments not being sent if the user have disabled editors - checking the option "Disable the visual editor when writing" on his profile;

 = [1.20.2] - 2018-08-21 =

 Fixed: